-- The four Alternate Destination Mental Health projects enrolled 3,085 persons between September 2015 and September 2019. - Across the four Alternate Destination Mental Health projects, 29% to 44% of patients screened were transported to the mental health crisis center rather than an ED.
-In Stanislaus County, an additional 28% could have been transported to the crisis center if the county had more inpatient psychiatric beds or if the crisis center accepted people with private insurance or Medicare. - Transport of patients directly to a mental health crisis center has reduced the number of persons in EDs who need only mental health services, which can help reduce ED overcrowding. - Only 2% of patients enrolled in the three Alternate Destination Mental Health projects (n = 65) were transferred from the mental health crisis center to an ED within six hours of admission.
-None of the transfers involved a life-threatening condition, and only four of the patients transferred to an ED were admitted for inpatient medical care. - In addition to responding to 911 calls regarding mental health emergencies, the community paramedics in Stanislaus County screen "walk-in" clients who come to the mental health crisis center on their own or who are brought by friends or family to determine whether they have any medical conditions that might necessitate transport to an ED instead of direct admission to the crisis center. - Law enforcement officers report that having community paramedics available enhances their ability to respond effectively to persons with mental illness. - The four Alternate Destination Mental Health projects avoided potential costs of \$3.3 million by reducing the number of 911 calls that resulted in an ED visit and subsequent transport of a patient from an ED to an inpatient psychiatric facility.
+- The four Alternate Destination Mental Health projects enrolled 5,093 persons between September 2015 and September 2020. - Across the four Alternate Destination Mental Health projects, 27% to 44% of patients screened were transported to the mental health crisis center rather than an ED.
+In Stanislaus County, an additional 29% could have been transported to the crisis center if the county had more inpatient psychiatric beds or if the crisis center accepted people with private insurance or Medicare. - Transport of patients directly to a mental health crisis center has reduced the number of persons in EDs who only need mental health services, which can help reduce ED overcrowding. - Only 1.9% of patients enrolled in the three Alternate Destination Mental Health projects (n = 100) were transferred from the mental health crisis center to an ED within six hours of admission.
+None of the transfers involved a life-threatening condition, and only nine of the patients transferred to an ED were admitted for inpatient medical care.
+Only 1.3% of patients (n = 65) were rerouted to an ED because a mental health crisis center declined to accept them since they did not meet criteria for admission.

+- In addition to responding to 911 calls regarding mental health emergencies, the community paramedics in Stanislaus County screen "walk-in" clients who come to the mental health crisis center on their own or who are brought by friends or family to determine whether they have any medical conditions that might necessitate transport to an ED instead of direct admission to the crisis center. - Law enforcement officers report that having community paramedics available enhances their ability to respond effectively to persons with mental illness. - The four Alternate Destination Mental Health projects avoided potential costs of \$5.4 million by reducing the number of 911 calls that resulted in an ED visit and subsequent transport of a patient from an ED to an inpatient psychiatric facility.

 - The three Alternate Destination Urgent Care projects enrolled 48 persons from September 2015 through November 2017. - One of the Alternate Destination Urgent Care projects closed in May 2017, and the other two projects closed in November 2017. - Enrollment in the Alternate Destination Urgent Care projects was substantially lower than anticipated because fewer 911 calls than expected met the strict inclusion criteria and many calls for eligible patients occurred at times of the day during which urgent care centers were closed.
-In addition, clinicians at urgent care centers were reluctant to treat some conditions, such as a dislocated shoulder, that could be treated safety and effectively in that setting. - Most patients enrolled had a laceration or an isolated closed extremity injury. - During the time period in which the Alternate Destination Urgent Care projects enrolled patients, two patients (4%) were transferred from an urgent care center to an ED within six hours of arrival at the urgent care center.
+In addition, clinicians at urgent care centers were reluctant to treat some conditions, such as a dislocated shoulder, that could be treated safely and effectively in that setting. - Most patients enrolled had a laceration or an isolated closed extremity injury. - During the time period in which the Alternate Destination Urgent Care projects enrolled patients, two patients (4%) were transferred from an urgent care center to an ED within six hours of arrival at the urgent care center.
 Nine patients (19%) were transported to an urgent care center and then rerouted to an ED because clinicians at the urgent care center declined to treat the patient.